 Revised Chapter 3: Restoring the Carbon Balance and Rethinking Climate Solutions

-The Earth’s carbon cycle is a delicate system, long in balance before human industrial activity began to disrupt it.
-This natural system regulates the flow of carbon between the atmosphere, oceans, soil, and biosphere.
-For most of Earth’s history, it maintained a relatively stable climate, allowing life to flourish.
-But since the onset of the fossil-fuel age, we have been… Read more →
+The Earth’s carbon cycle is a complex system that has been in balance for a long time before human industrial activity began to disrupt it.
+This natural system regulates the flow of carbon between the atmosphere, the oceans, the soil, and the biosphere.
+For most of Earth’s recent history, the planet has maintained a relatively stable climate, allowing life to… Read more →

 Chapter 4: Mitigating the Climate Crisis — The Global Carbon Reward